 If you don’t want to wait for the OTA, we also have instructions for you on how to install Android Pie via factory images and OTA files.
 However, flashing Android Pie on your device takes more time and work than the OTA method.

 First, you’ll need to download the proper file for your device before you get started.
-Here are the exact links for the factory update method:

 Here’s what you need to get started: